Karla's Choice: Plot

-Meanwhile Bortnik seems willing to defect and Smiley persuades him to make a final crash meeting with his Moscow Centre handler before disappearing (into a Circus safe house).
+Meanwhile Bortnik seems willing to defect and Smiley persuades him to propose a final crash meeting with his Moscow Centre handler before disappearing (into a Circus safe house).
 At the meeting, following Smiley's instructions, Bortnik explains that the killing has not yet happened because somehow Róka ran before it could be achieved, but gives the impression that he intends to complete the job.
-The forger has also revealed that Róka part paid for his fake passports with his own Moscow Centre issued one.
-The forger sold it on to a third party, who using the document to enter Switzerland is killed by Moscow Centre believing the bearer to be Róka.
-Smiley realises he has a short window of opportunity to find Róka before Moscow comprehend that Bortnik has been turned and that Róka is still alive.
+The forger has also revealed that Róka partly paid for his fake passports with his own Moscow Centre issued one.
+The forger sold it on to a third party who, while using the document to enter Switzerland, is killed by Moscow Centre believing the bearer to be Róka.
+Smiley realises he has a short window of opportunity to find Róka before Moscow deduces that Bortnik has been turned and that Róka is still alive.

-Smiley and Circus 'scalphunter', Tom Lake, head to West Berlin where they meet Circus officer Peter Guillam, currently assigned the task of handling Stasi officer and Circus double agent Hans-Dieter Mundt.
+Smiley and Circus "scalphunter" Tom Lake head to West Berlin, where they meet Circus officer Peter Guillam, currently assigned the task of handling Stasi officer and Circus double agent Hans-Dieter Mundt.
 They are joined by Gero, who has been recruited by Control, to the disapproval of Smiley, who has fears for her safety.
 Smiley hopes to use Mundt to exfiltrate Róka from East Berlin, if and when he arrives.
 Guillam asks Mundt to trace Léo and he reports back that the Stasi paper trail implies that he was arrested but released.
 However, there is a strong suspicion that he may actually have died in custody.
-Further, Karla has arrived from Moscow Centre's Thirteenth Directorate, aiming to expunge the record of the arrest; Smiley considers it likely that Róka's murder was ordered by Karla to tie up a possible loose end.
+Further, Karla has arrived from Moscow Centre's Thirteenth Directorate, aiming to expunge the record of the arrest.
+Smiley considers it likely that Róka's murder was ordered by Karla to tie up a possible loose end.
 Realising they have lost their advantage, and unable to do anything further in Berlin, Smiley, Gero and Lake travel to Vienna, with the intention of approaching Irén across the border in Budapest.